AOSSIE-Org/Aossie-Scholar/README.md

         sudo apt-get install postgresql postgresql-contrib libssl-dev
         ```

-    ## Using pipenv

-        Using pipenv, you will not need to set up virtualenv.
-It will do it automatically for you

-        To setup a virtual environment and install the dependices, enter in a terminal

-        ```sh
-        pipenv --python 3.7.3 install
-        ```

-        Now to activate the virtual environemnt, type

-        ```sh
-        pipenv shell
-        ```

     * **Next Step ** - Create the database.
 For that we first open the psql shell.
 Go to the directory where your postgres file is stored.

         ```sh